D1no/projectorassist/README.md

 deno run -A npm:concurrently "cd server && deno task dev" "cd browser && deno task dev"
 ```

+Persists state changes to `server/db.json` (every 3 seconds if changes exist).

 ## Using

 1. Open the browser at `http://localhost:3000` for the projector view.
-2. Open the browser at `http://localhost:3001/controller` for the controller view to keystone the image.
+2. Open the browser at `http://localhost:3000/controller` for the controller to keystone the projection.

 ## Dependencies